 Some examples include:

-This year the Western Australian community is commemorating in a variety of ways the 400 year anniversary of the landing of n 25 October 1616 members of the Eendracht's crew at the north end of what is now known as Cape Inscription on Dirk Hartog Island.
+In 2016 the Western Australian community is commemorated in a variety of ways the 400 year anniversary of the landing of n 25 October 1616 members of the Eendracht's crew at the north end of what is now known as Cape Inscription on Dirk Hartog Island.
 They left a record of their visit inscribed on a flattened pewter plate, nailed to an oak post and placed upright in a fissure on the cliff top.
 This was the second European group to land in Australia and the first to leave behind an artifact to record the visit.
-The Society’s contribution is a major exhibition, ‘Western Land – a journey of discovery and rediscovery’.
+The Society’s contribution was a major exhibition, ‘Western Land – a journey of discovery and rediscovery’.
+The replica of the Hartog plate is on permanent display.